Ahidnâme: Structure of the Ahdname

 Often, the authenticator was the Sultan or the Grand Vizier or simply a seal.
 This is the final part of the Ahdname to be written, so it is part of the eschatocol.
-It is important to note, that while this was the general makeup of the Ahdnames, it was not always stringently followed as such.
+While this was the general makeup of the Ahdnames, it was not always stringently followed as such.

 Historian, Daniel Goffman, writes that those that composed Ahdnames seemed to have, "drawn upon Islamic, sultanic, and even local legal codes as the situations warranted."